sdonohoo/forecasting/internal_docs/tsperf_rules.md

 ### Structure and hierarchy of documents

-This document serves as the master document and includes the generic concepts and scope of the forecasting framework.
+This document serves as the master document and includes the generic concepts and scope of the benchmarks.
-In addition to it there will be a specific benchmark submission guidelines documents that are part of each the benchmarks that are included in the framework.
-These will include the problem description, implementation and submission instructions.
+In addition to it, there will be a specific benchmark submission guidelines documents that are part of each benchmark.
+These documents will include detailed benchmark description, as well as benchmark-specific implementation and submission instructions.

 ### Structure of repository

 We use Git repo to maintain the source code and relevant files.
 The repository has three levels of folders: use case, benchmark, and benchmark implementation.
-The top-level directory `/TSPerf` consists of folders for all the existing use cases, a folder storing common utility scripts, a folder storing internal docs, and a Markdown file describing the time series benchmarking framework.
+The top-level directory `/TSPerf` consists of folders for all the existing use cases, a folder storing common utility scripts, a folder storing internal docs, and a Markdown file with an overview of TSPerf framework.

 * Use case folders: Each such folder is named after a specific use case and contains scripts of the implementations/submissions for every benchmark of this use case.
 Currently we have a folder `/TSPerf/energy_load` for the energy load forecasting use case and another folder `/TSPerf/retail_sales` for the